febus982/bootstrap-python-fastapi/README.md

 to minimise the image size, even if it produces a slightly more complex multistage Dockerfile.

-The following setup makes sure the production image will keep to a minimal size ("only" 390MB):
+The following setup makes sure the production image will keep to a minimal size ("only" 360MB):
  * 150MB base image
- * 165MB python installed dependencies
+ * 210MB python installed dependencies
- * 73MB poetry + updated pip

 Using the following pipeline the "test" image is instead ~850MB, more than 400MB that would end up as a cost in traffic on each image pull.